BlockScience/MSML/research_notes/2024-07-03 Obsidian and MSML.md

 ## Agenda

+1. Introduction to End-to-End Modeling / the Engineering Lifecycle
+2. An Introductory Example - Model Governance at Banks...
+Tales from my First Job
+3. Introduction to Obsidian for Networked Thinking
+4. Introduction to MSML
+5. MSML in the Engineering Lifecycle
+6. Governance Considerations
+7. Further Ideas & Thoughts for Future Experimentation

 ## Introduction to End-to-End Modeling / the Engineering Lifecycle

 The engineering lifecycle as defined and visualized in ["Block by Block: Managing Complexity with Model-Based Systems Engineering"